-- The use of the electronic automatic leveling system to support the coach for any reason other than which it is intended is prohibited and will violate terms of the limited warranty. - □ Never lift the recreation vehicle completely off the ground.
-Lifting the RV so the wheels are not touching the ground will create an unstable and unsafe condition and may result in serious personal injury or death. - □ The leveling system is designed only for leveling the unit and should never be used to provide service for any reason under the recreation vehicle such as changing tires or servicing the system.
-It is not recommended that you change a tire yourself. - □ Clear all jack landing locations of debris and obstructions.
-Locations should also be free of depressions. - □ When parking the RV on extremely soft surfaces, utilize the load distribution pads under each jack. - People and pets should be clear of the coach while operating the leveling system. - □ Keep hands and other body parts clear of fluid leaks.
-Oil leaks may be under high pressure and can cause serious skin penetrating injuries
+- ☐ The use of the electronic automatic leveling system to support the coach for any reason other than which it is intended is prohibited and will violate terms of the limited warranty. - □ Never lift the recreation vehicle completely off the ground.
+Lifting the RV so the wheels are not touching the ground will create an unstable and unsafe condition and may result in serious personal injury or death. - ☐ The leveling system is designed only for leveling the unit and should never be used to provide service for any reason under the recreation vehicle such as changing tires or servicing the system.
+It is not recommended that you change a tire yourself. - Ensure all jack locations are clear of debris, obstructions or depressions.
+When parking the RV on extremely soft surfaces, utilize the load distribution pads under each jack. - People and pets should be clear of the coach while operating the leveling system. - ☐ Keep hands and other body parts clear of fluid leaks.
+Oil leaks may be under high pressure and can cause serious skin penetrating injuries.